vertica/vertica-containers/vertica-kafka-scheduler/README.md

 This repository provides the tools to build and maintain a containerized version of the [Vertica Kafka Scheduler](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/AutomaticallyCopyingDataFromKafka.htm), a standalone Java application that automatically consumes data from one or more Kafka topics and then loads the structured data into Vertica.
 The scheduler is controlled by the `vkconfig` command line script.

 You can download the pre-built [vertica/kafka-scheduler](https://hub.docker.com/r/vertica/kafka-scheduler) image, or you can use the Dockerfile in this repo to build the image locally.
-The pre-built image is based on [alpine:3.14](https://hub.docker.com/_/alpine) and includes the [openjdk8-jre](https://hub.docker.com/_/openjdk).
+The image is based on [alpine:3.14](https://hub.docker.com/_/alpine) and includes the [openjdk8-jre](https://hub.docker.com/_/openjdk).

 For in-depth details about streaming data with Vertica and Apache Kafka, see [Apache Kafka Integration](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/KafkaIntegrationGuide.htm) in the Vertica documentation.